inxomnyaa/MagicWE1-abandoned-use-new-version/README.md

 # MagicWE (PHP5)
 WorldEdit with a magic touch for PocketMine

+Special thanks to [@svilex](https://github.com/svilex), helping me with the schematics!

 # How is it different to other WorldEdit-plugins?
 Simply this:
  - Way faster than its competitors ([World Edit](http://www.minecraftforum.net/forums/minecraft-pocket-edition/mcpe-mods-tools/2295141-world-edit-plugin-for-pocketmine-0-9-5-0-10-4-by) by MCPEGenius79), [WorldEditArt](https://github.com/PEMapModder/Small-ZC-Plugins/tree/master/WorldEditArt) by @PEMapModder (and its rewrite [WorldEditArt](https://github.com/LegendOfMCPE/WorldEditArt) by @LegendOfMCPE), [WorldEditor](https://github.com/shoghicp/WorldEditor) by @shoghicp